Project Summary

 Location

-The project is in Overtown within the Omni CRA district.
-It spans three parcels along the north-south corridor of Northwest 1st Place, adjacent to one of the more underserved areas in the district.
+16 Corner comprises properties at 1535 NW 1st Place Miami, FL 33136; 1540 NW 1st Court Miami, FL 33136; and 1541 NW 1st Place, Miami, FL 33136.
+The project is located in Overtown within the Omni CRA district.
+It spans three parcels along the north-south corridor of Northwest 1st Place, adjacent to one of the areas that has historically faced infrastructure and housing investment gaps in the district.

 Scale

 The development comprises five two-story, garden-style apartment buildings, covering a total land area of 29,400 square feet with a total building footprint of 20,312 square feet.
 It includes 44 units: 12 studios, 20 one-bedrooms, 6 two-bedrooms, and 6 three-bedrooms.
-Renovation began in late 2018 and is scheduled for completion in 2025.
+Renovation began in late 2018 and was completed in 2026.

 Significance